TheFlameFlash/AnimeFLlist/README.txt

 200000000 3 --Creator of Hope == situational, and less effective due to Winning formula ban 200000002 3 --Creator of Miracles == situational, and less effective due to Winning formula ban 511002651 3 --Odd-Eyes Persona Dragon (Anime) == effect is no longer quick 511009047 1 --Performapal Lizardraw (Anime) ==even though it shuffles itself, it is still a free draw.
-Also the monster effetc not being a hard OPT can be dangerous
+Also the monster effect not being a hard OPT can be dangerous